PollyLabs/library-metamorphic-testing/doc/README_specifications.md

   singleton objects, or specially referenced objects
  - `type` - specifies how to interpret further fields; available values are:
    - `func` - a single function invocation should be generated
    - `for` - a sequence of functions should be generated, similar to an unrolled `for` loop; this value provides access to a special `loop_counter` comprehension variable, and requires the `counter` field be given
    - `decl` - a variable declaration, with no initialization, should be generated
    - `seq` - a random sequence of function calls, with no particular special control information, should be generated
-  - `func`
+  - `func` - the name of the function to be invoked
-  - `target`
+  - `target` - [**OPTIONAL**] if the function is a member function, a comprehension indicating which object the function should be called on
-  - `return`
+  - `return` - [**OPTIONAL**] a comprehension indicating in which object the result of the function invocation should be stored
-  - `params`
+  - `params` - [**OPTIONAL**] a list of comprehensions which indicate which objects to pass as parameters to the function invocation; not all parameters must be a comprehension, and if a compatible type is passed, then a random object of that type will be passed as parameter
-  - `counter`
+  - `counter` - only available for use with a `for` type, expects a range-type field with integer boundaries (i.e. `[min,max]`); iterates over the range with a step of 1, and emits a corresponding function invocation for each step

 Comprehensions are pieces of special syntax in the specification files which can be used to control the random choices made throughout the generation process.